Art & Design Foundation Diplomas (Art Foundation)

 - You get the university experience of living away from home

-- Most universities offer a fee-waiver for the diploma year if you are under 19 years of age
+- Most universities offer a fee-waiver for the diploma year if you're under 19 years of age

 - You may have to move away from home, which means increased living costs

-- If you’re aged over 19, you’ll probably have to pay the full tuition fee
+- If you’re over 19, you’ll probably have to pay the full tuition fee

 - If you apply for a course with an integrated foundation year, you may find it more difficult to switch degree course should your choice of speciality or interests (such as fine art, fashion or textiles) change during the foundation year